jma1795/joenix/README.md

 # Joenix
-My own custom setup for Cinnamon Desktop Environment on NixOS
+My own custom setup for NixOS
 *****************Overview*****************
 Config: any configuration files I need
 Scripts: scripts to setup a new install